 What better than an exciting trip to the West End or perhaps a theatre near your school?
 How about a theatrical show or performance at an arena?
 Did the production excite, inspire and entertain, and was it well directed with a message that pupils could relate to?
-Consider how the trip tied in with a subject and lesson plan and if you were able to take part in related workshops.
+Did it tie in with a subject and lesson plan?
+Were you able to take part in related workshops?

 The UK is home to a wealth of attractions that are perfect for school trips.
 Where have you taken a school group to that has stood out?
 Consider the attraction itself, the educational value as well as the all-important facilities and support you received from staff.

 Best International Destination or Attraction

 With more and more schools making short haul trips to Europe and long-haul trips worldwide, the choice and opportunity for exciting educational visits continues to grow.
 What has delivered for you when it comes to learning outside the classroom, and country.
 It could be a specific destination you have visited, or a particular attraction that made a huge impact on the students and staff.